 PowerPoint collaboration helps you to stay in sync and work together.
 Microsoft has added these features to PowerPoint to help solve problems with shared PowerPoints.
 Multiple users can work in the same presentation at the same time.

-Picture this: you're working to wrap up a presentation for a class project or work group.
+You're working to wrap up a presentation for a class project or work group.
 You're passing the file back and forth using email or file-sharing and it's hard to stay in sync on the project.
-Pretty soon, you have multiple copies of the same file floating around with inconsistent changes.
+Pretty soon, you've got multiple copies of the same file floating around with inconsistent changes.

 How to Quickly Collaborate on PowerPoint Presentations (Watch & Learn)

 In this video, I'll show you how to get started with saving a file to the cloud, as well as working with others on editing the same presentation.
 You'll learn to invite other users to collaborate and what to expect when working together in PowerPoint.

 Keep reading to find out more about how to get started with PowerPoint collaboration, including a totally free option to use Microsoft Office Online.

 You might be wondering what's possible when it comes to collaboration.
 To understand that let's talk a bit about the various versions of Microsoft Office.

 Back in the day, Microsoft Office was easy to understand.
 Every few years, Microsoft would release a new version of Office and labeled it according to the year of release, such as "Excel 2016" or "PowerPoint 2013."